-The Franklin Institute’s Master Educator Program develops skilled preK-12 teachers, administrators, and informal educators through in-depth professional development about the science of learning, innovation, and collaboration.
+The Franklin Institute’s Master Educator Program develops educational leaders through in-depth professional development about the brain, the science of learning, innovation, and collaboration.
 Through this yearlong certification program, teams of K-12 teachers and administrators from districts across southeastern PA and NJ work collaboratively to implement impactful, research-based practices that maximize learning and engagement for their students, teachers, and communities.

 "This experience has been career-changing.
 I can't say enough great things about it."

 - Peter Leaming, 7th Grade Teacher, Klinger Middle School

 Applications are now open for the 2020-2021 program!
 Teams of 2-4 educators per organization are invited to submit one application per team to email@example.com by July 15, 2020.

 - Four full-day professional development sessions (virtual or in-person, following safety guidelines)

 - One field trip for students to visit The Franklin Institute, up to $450 in value

 - Innovation showcase highlighting how Master Educators have used research-based strategies to improve student learning during the program

 - One-year family membership to The Franklin Institute